 Choose from our range of resilience courses.

 We also provide physiological stress testing using heart rate variability (HRV) and cortisol profiling.
 We measure HRV using the Firstbeat system, which detects whether the body is in stress mode, relaxation mode, or is exercising or sleeping.
-This provides an objective assessment of what causes you stress and what impacts your sleep.
-Combined with RQi profiling and one-to-one coaching, employees receive the best support available.
+Cortisol assessment is carried-out using saliva samples over a 24-hour period.

 Resilience can be defined as the ability to manage and adapt positively to significant sources of stress, to bounce back from adversity and grow as a person, even after difficult or traumatic experiences.
 On this course, you will learn how to spot and manage the symptoms of stress and use proactive techniques for building resilience.
 The techniques we teach are derived from positive psychology, health psychology and behavioural science.